nuriinsyirah/AnorraClinic/README.md

 ## Challenges Faced and Solutions
 ### Challenge 1: Duplicate Page Structure and Layout Issues
 The Problem: At the beginning of development, several view files such as index.blade.php and create.blade.php contained repeated HTML code, including the <head> and <body> sections.
 This caused layout conflicts, resulting in broken page structures, navigation problems, and sidebar menus that could not be clicked properly.

 The Solution: To solve this issue, we created a shared layout file called patient.blade.php to store common components such as the sidebar and navigation bar.
 We then removed the duplicate HTML code from individual pages and used Blade template inheritance with @extends and @section to ensure a consistent layout across the system.

 ### Challenge 2: Routing Errors with Nested View Folders
 The Problem: After organizing view files into subfolders such as resources/views/user, the system could no longer locate some pages correctly.
 This caused routing errors and certain pages displayed 404 error messages.

 The Solution: We updated the routing configuration in web.php to use Laravel's dot notation when referencing views.
 For example, view('user.dashboard') and view('user.about') were used instead of view('dashboard').
 This allowed Laravel to correctly find and load the view files from their respective folders.

 ### Challenge 3: Active Sidebar Highlight Not Displaying Correctly
 The Problem: When users moved between the appointment list page and the appointment booking page, the active highlight on the sidebar disappeared.
 This made it difficult for users to know which section they were currently viewing.

 The Solution: We modified the sidebar navigation by using Blade conditional statements and wildcard route matching, such as request()->is('appointments*').
 This ensured that the appointment menu remained highlighted even when users navigated to related pages within the same section.

 ## Future Enhancements
--SMS and WhatsApp Notification Integration: In the future, the system can be integrated with messaging services such as Twilio to automatically send SMS or WhatsApp notifications to patients.
+- SMS and WhatsApp Notification Integration: In the future, the system can be integrated with messaging services such as Twilio to automatically send SMS or WhatsApp notifications to patients.
 This will allow patients to receive appointment reminders and booking status updates whenever their appointment is confirmed, rescheduled, or cancelled.
--Asynchronous Booking Calendar: Currently, appointments are booked using standard input fields.
+- Asynchronous Booking Calendar: Currently, appointments are booked using standard input fields.
 Future development could include an interactive calendar using FullCalendar.js, allowing patients to view available time slots in real-time and helping to prevent double bookings.
--Secure Medical Record Management: A medical record module can be added to the admin panel, enabling clinic staff to securely store and manage patient information.
+- Secure Medical Record Management: A medical record module can be added to the admin panel, enabling clinic staff to securely store and manage patient information.
 This may include consultation records, medical notes, treatment history, and prescribed medications for each patient.
--Health Data Visualization: The patient portal can be enhanced by integrating Chart.js to display health information in graphical form.
+- Health Data Visualization: The patient portal can be enhanced by integrating Chart.js to display health information in graphical form.
 This feature would allow patients to track health metrics such as blood pressure and heart rate over time, making it easier to monitor their overall health trends.

 ## Learning Outcomes & Conclusion
 ### Technical Skills Gained